Venus Geological Sample Catalog

 🌡️ Venus Atmospheric Explorer

 An interactive exploration tool for Venus atmospheric physics.
 Visualize the VIRA (Venus International Reference Atmosphere) standard profile validated against real Venera/VeGa probe measurements.
-Experiment with a simplified 1D radiative-convective equilibrium model to understand Venus's extreme greenhouse effect.
-Estimate local surface temperatures from topographic elevation using the near-adiabatic lapse rate.
-This is an educational and exploratory tool β€” not a replacement for full General Circulation Models (GCMs).
+Experiment with an illustrative 1D radiative-convective equilibrium model (a teaching tool, not a flux-conserving General Circulation Model/GCM) to understand Venus's extreme greenhouse effect.
+Estimate local surface temperatures from topographic elevation using the VIRA reference profile (primary), compared with a 7.7 K/km linear lapse rate.

 🎓 For Students & General Audience